bmmurthum/LeetCode-Problems/Easy/Merge-Two-Sorted-Lists/README.md

 I used `tracemalloc` to look at peak memory block usage during the running of the function.
 We compare my solution with two other solutions, seen below.

-My solution `mergetwolists_1()` more memory than was initially given.
-The other solutions did so, in place?
+My solution `mergetwolists_1()` uses more memory than was initially given.
+The other solutions did so in-place, it seems.

 Memory blocks used: